dwalend/Disentangle/README.md

 ## License and Contributions

-ScalaGraphMinimizer carries the MIT license and is (c) David Walend 2013,2014
+ScalaGraphMinimizer carries the MIT license and is (c) David Walend 2013,2014,2015

-Special thanks to Peter Empen for [scala-graph](http://www.scala-graph.org/), advice, code, and patience.
+Special thanks to Peter Empen for [scala-graph](http://www.scala-graph.org/), advice, code, and patience.//todo add Aleksandar to thanks.